 Kathryn M. Roulett

-Prior to joining the firm, Kathryn represented an incarcerated mother in custody proceedings in the Bronx Family Court as part of Columbia Law School’s Prisoners and Families Clinic.
-Kathryn also served as the Outreach Chair on the board of the Columbia Law Women’s Association.
-Additionally, Kathryn served as an editor on the Columbia Journal of Gender and Law.
+During law school, Kathryn served as the Outreach Chair on the board of the Columbia Law Women’s Association and as an editor on the Columbia Journal of Gender and Law.

 - Conducts pre-acquisition due diligence for large private equity firms and other clients focused on historical litigation, as well as anti-corruption, anti-money laundering, and sanctions risk.